ddc-java-13/capstone-proposal-swipe2thel3ft/docs/index.md

 * Take pictures of notes or attach them to other pieces of notes
 * Show which notes were taken on what date
 * Let you arrange notes in the order you would like them if you need them in a specific order
+* Exchange photos and notes with others
+* Have access to a list of people using the app or contacts to send notes/photos to

 ### Persistent data